Skip to content

 concrete subcontractors.

-That is why communicating with each other is so important.
-All aspects should be talked about.
-Not once, but throughout the entire project.
 Take time to discuss the project with subcontractors before they begin their work.
 Discuss topics such as:

 • Concerns